mmu-webdesign/Level4-web-term-1/HTML/page-01.md

 *Small and portable - plain text files are the perfect format for the WWW*.

 ## Deeper Learning
+To get a better understanding of this topic use the following resources.

 > LinkedIn Learning Video: [Jen Simmons -  Paragraphs](https://www.linkedin.com/learning/html-essential-training-4/paragraphs?u=36102708) 1m 39s

 > MDN: `<p>` - [The Paragraph element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/p)

 > LinkedIn Learning Video: [Jen Simmons -  Formatting html](https://www.linkedin.com/learning/html-essential-training-4/formatting-html?u=36102708) 4m 30s

+## Books

+[Learning Web Design](https://www.learningwebdesign.com/) by Jennifer Niederst Robbins is currently our core text.
+This book covers all we cover with greater depth.

+[Learn to Code HTML & CSS](https://learn.shayhowe.com/) by Shay Howe is available online and in print.
+Covers all of the basic HTML and CSS elements and attributes.

+[HTML & CSS by John Duckett](http://www.htmlandcssbook.com/) is a beautifully illustrated and easy to understand book but it is sadly dated.
+That said, the illustrations of many of the core elements and attributes are valid and easy to understand.

 ### &copy; Credit given
 Materials used under the Creative Commons licence from [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML).